 Is powdered garlic as healthy as fresh?

 Can garlic powder be used as a substitute for fresh garlic?
-Can fresh garlic substitute for powdered?
+And vice versa?

 For something like a rub, however, garlic powder is used as it mixes easily with dry ingredients.
 It is also often used for seasoning all types of cooking in much the same way as salt or MSG is used.
 A pinch here or a dash there can really elevate and enrich the overall flavor of a dish without overpowering the other ingredients.